Skip to main content

 When connecting via USB-C, the RockBLOCK Pro will show up as 3 devices - 2 Virtual Com Ports (VCP) and a mass storage device.

 The HIGHER numbered VCP is a live updated status page.
 The LOWER numbered VCP is an AT command terminal.
+More information can be found in the Pro Serial Interface

 If in doubt, your firmware version can be checked using the serial port status page, or by issuing the AT command AT+CGCV.

-Configuration settings of the STL module are stored in the user.cfg file.
+Configuration settings of the APNT module are stored in the user.cfg file.
 This can be edited with a text editor and stored in JSON format, before dragging-and-dropping onto the RockBLOCK Pro mass storage device over USB.
-Alternatively the configuration can be read (AT+CFGR) and written AT+CFGW={<SinglelineJSONpayload>} using AT commands.
-A reboot is required for the new configuration to take effect.

 warning